zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 end
 ```

-‘case when’ expression can return different values according to the computing result of expression values.
+case when expression can return different values according to the computing result of expression values flexibly.

-The following sentences are used to get the region according to different shop\_name:
+The following sentences is used to get the region according to different shop\_name:

 ```
 select